Chapter 13:

 “…Don’t know.
 Haven’t known a lady like Raquel before.
 This isn’t about me though.”

 “Yeah, yeah, yeah.
 Same old shit.
-Do you just call all your friends from high school and pester them, or is it only me?”
+Do you call all your friends from high school and pester them, or is it just me?”

 [I’ll be there today.]
 Flat and without ceremony, Amala Singh’s response was swift.